Applying for a course with higher entry requirements than predicted?

 A typical student

 You’re at the start of Year 13.
-You’ve been predicted BBB (equals 120 Ucas points), and you’re banking the D you got in the subject you dropped at the end of Year 12.
+You’ve been predicted BBB ( which equals 120 Ucas points), and you’re banking the D you got in the subject you dropped at the end of Year 12.

 You are applying for English literature and are considering five different universities.

-Remember that some universities insist on actual grades rather than tariff points – so your extra AS D grade (worth 10 points) may or may not be ‘counted’ for some offers.
-Check with each university.
+Remember that some universities insist on actual grades rather than Ucas Tariff points – so your extra AS-level D grade (worth 10 points) may or may not be counted for some offers.
+This is something that you'll need to contact the university about to check.

 Entry requirements for your five preferred universities